qubit4/RPG/README.md

-# random_password_generator

-Script that generates random passwords in a file and provides an option to encrypt / decrypt this file with Python's cryptography package.
+Random Password Generator...
+Script that writes random passwords into a file and provides an option to encrypt / decrypt this file with Python's cryptography package.